codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 .. note:: When using label-style error messages, if you pass the second parameter to ``setRules()``, it will be overwritten with the value of the first parameter.

-Translation Of Messages And Validation Labels
+Translation of Messages and Validation Labels
 =============================================

 To use translated strings from language files, we can simply use the dot syntax.